MrWolfZ/simplux/recipes/basics/getting-started/README.md

 This recipe shows how simple it is to get started using **simplux**.

-> You can play with the code in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/basics/getting-started).
+> You can play with the code for this recipe in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/basics/getting-started).

 Before we start let's install all the packages we need.